|Ram Todd (1932-2020) - in his own words

 At HTTEF, Ben has been responsible for developing and delivering a successful mentoring programme for our partner schools in Delhi.
 He is also responsible for a number of new initiatives that HTTEF is involved in.

-Anne has worked with Helga Todd since 2011, at first co-planning our two-year long early years’ training course for young Sikh women in Chandigarh, North India.
-Next she taught for five months, as the second “master trainer” - one of seven - alongside Indian colleagues and she has visited most years since then, twice with four of the UK trainers and most recently in 2018.
+Anne has worked with Helga Todd since 2011, at first co-planning the two-year long early years’ training course for young Sikh women in Chandigarh, North India.
+She went for five months to teach the course as one of a sequence of seven UK volunteers working alongside Indian colleagues and has visited most years since then until 2019.

 Our Delhi based partner